Genocide of indigenous peoples: Russian tsarist conquest of Siberia

-The Russians were also launching wars and slaughters against the Koraks in 1744 and 1753–1754.
-After the Russians tried to force the natives to convert to Christianity, the different native peoples like the Koraks, Chukchis, Itelmens, and Yukagirs all united to drive the Russians out of their land in the 1740s, culminating in the assault on Nizhnekamchatsk fort in 1746.
-Kamchatka today is European in demographics and culture with only 2.5% of it being native, around 10,000 from a previous number of 150,000, due to the mass slaughters by the Cossacks after its annexation in 1697 of the Itelmen and Koryaks throughout the first decades of Russian rule.
-The genocide by the Russian Cossacks devastated the native peoples of Kamchatka and exterminated much of their population.
-In addition to committing genocide the Cossacks also devastated the wildlife by slaughtering massive numbers of animals for fur.
-90% of the Kamchadals and half of the Vogules were killed from the eighteenth to nineteenth centuries and the rapid genocide of the indigenous population led to entire ethnic groups being entirely wiped out, with around 12 exterminated groups which could be named by Nikolai Iadrintsev as of 1882.
-Much of the slaughter was brought on by the fur trade.
+The Russians also waged war and slaughtered the Koraks in 1744 and 1753–1754.
+After the Russians tried to force them to convert to Christianity, the different native peoples (the Koraks, Chukchis, Itelmens, and Yukagirs) all united to drive them out of their land in the 1740s, culminating in the assault on Nizhnekamchatsk fort in 1746.

+Nowadays, Kamchatka is European in demographics and culture.
+Indigenous Kamchatkans only make up 2.5% of the population, which accounts for around 10,000 people out of a previous number of 150,000.
+The genocide committed by the Cossacks, as well as the fur trade which devastated local wildlife, exterminated much of the Native population.
+In addition, the Cossacks also devastated the local wildlife by slaughtering massive numbers of animals for fur.
+Between the eighteenth and the nineteenth century, 90% of the Kamchadals and half of the Vogules were killed.
+The rapid genocide of the indigenous population led to entire ethnic groups being entirely wiped out, with around 12 exterminated groups which could be named by Nikolai Iadrintsev as of 1882.

-The Aleuts in the Aleutians were subjected to genocide and slavery by the Russians for the first 20 years of Russian rule, with the Aleut women and children captured by the Russians and Aleut men slaughtered.
+In the Aleutian islands, the Aleut natives were subjected to genocide and slavery by the Russians for the first 20 years of Russian rule, Aleut women and children being captured by the Russians and Aleut men slaughtered.

-The Russian colonization of Siberia and treatment of the resident indigenous peoples has been compared to European colonization of the Americas, with similar negative impacts on the indigenous Siberians as upon the indigenous peoples of the Americas.
+The Russian colonization of Siberia and the treatment of the indigenous peoples has been compared to the European colonization of the Americas, with similar negative impacts on the Indigenous Siberians as upon indigenous peoples of the Americas.
 One of these commonalities is the appropriation of indigenous peoples' land.